skramm/cpphtmltags/README.md

 However, it is always possible to print out anything into the output stream, at any time (and even manually written Html tags!)

-This library enforces wrong order of tags opening/closing, for example, something like this:<br>
+This library enforces wrong order of tags opening/closing, (aka "Misnested tags").
+For example, something like this:<br>
 `<h2>title<p></h2>paragraph</p>`<br>
 may not happen.